 Munira describes a turning point: “Just as I finished my PhD and began applying for jobs, the government announced a ban on fracking in England.
 In response, I researched more about sustainable energy, particularly the UN sustainable development goals (SDGs) and how geoscience can contribute to achieving them.”

 The project’s holistic perspective on the future of geoscience inspired Munira to pivot towards sustainable geoscience, as she expanded her technical, science policy and diplomacy skills in the area.
 This experience, combined with her networking skills, steered her towards her dream job at the Sustainable Earth Institute at the University of Plymouth.
+In her current role, she combines geoscience knowledge with diplomatic skills to build global research partnerships bringing together scientists from various countries to collaborate on projects addressing global challenges.

 Chris Jackson: Oil and gas to geothermal